esneyder/ng-firebase-chat/README.md

 # ng-firebase-chat
 A basic firebase chat application with registration and login component using **google firebase and angular 1.5**.

-Also SingleSingOn with google and facebook accounts is enabled.
+Also **SingleSingOn with google and facebook accounts is enabled**.

 To run this component, you need *httpserver* npm module.